 Do you need a guided tour to do snorkeling in Akumal?

 When we went there in 2016, there was no obligation to join a guided tour.
 We had a look at the sign about the rules and the restricted zones and went into the water to look for the turtles ourselves.
 Hint: they’re often under a big group of excited people, but we tried to find a few that weren’t surrounded as the experience is nicer for the turtle and us.

 Regulations always change, but you also have to be careful about what some locals are saying to make you pay when you arrive.
-I have been told that you now need a guide to go to see the turtles, as they want to limit the number of visitors (which is a great news for the turtles).
+I have been told that you now need a guide to go to see the turtles, as they want to limit the number of visitors (which is great news for the turtles).
 If you haven’t made a booking in advance with a trusted source, I recommend walking to the dive shop to read the signs that should contain the official and latest information.
-Alternatively, Akumal Bay Facebook page publish regular updates about changes that may impact snorkeling activities in Akumal.
+Alternatively, Akumal Bay Facebook page publishes regular updates about changes that may impact snorkeling activities in Akumal.

+We stayed in Tulum and hired a car to visit Akumal.
+Click here to read my tips on the best accommodations in Tulum and Playa Del Carmen.
 If you don’t want to hire a car and drive to Akumal, you can join a tour that includes snorkelling with the turtles (click here to book online*).

 Have you ever swum with wild turtles?
 Did you do snorkeling in Akumal?
 Share your experience in the comments below!

 Akumal is on the Mexican Riviera Maya, 5km north of Tulum.
 As per the entire coast between Cancun and Tulum, you will find resorts along the beach in Akumal.
 The town centre is inland, on the other side of the motorway.
 Go there for food if you are hungry after snorkeling: it’s a lot cheaper than in the resorts, and it was delicious.